2shea/perl_out_loud/slides/challenges.md

 ---
 class: pain
-## Open Office
+## Open Offices

-everyone's favorite complaint
+Adding a microphone is a challenge... but there are solutions!

 ???
 * two way noise problem